 Homeowners Association Basics

-The CID differs somewhat from a condominium or a cooperative.
-The condominium owner owns only the interior space of the unit; the exterior walls are considered part of the common space (and thus are maintained by a condominium owners' association).
-In a cooperative, owners hold shares in a corporation that owns the property; each resident actually owns shares that correspond to a specific unit.
+A CID differs somewhat from a condominium or a cooperative/co-op.
+A condominium owner owns only the interior space of the unit and the exterior walls are considered part of the common space (and thus are maintained by a condominium owners' association).
+In a cooperative, owners hold shares in a corporation that owns the property, with each resident owning shares that correspond to a specific unit.
 The cooperative fees pay for building maintenance inside and out.

-The convenience is clearly a big selling point.
-According to the Community Associations Institute (CAI), a national advocacy and education group, there were 274,000 association-governed communities in the United States in 2005, with 22.1 million housing units and 54.6 million residents.
-In contrast, in 1970 there were only 10,000 such communities, with 701,000 housing units and 2.1 million residents.
-A survey conducted for CAI by polling group Zogby International in 2005 showed strong satisfaction among CID owners.
-Some 71 percent of survey respondents reported CID living as a positive experience, as opposed to only 10 percent who said it was a negative experience.
-More than half of respondents said they were satisfied with their homeowners association, and 90 percent said they were on friendly terms with association board members.
-In addition, 78 percent of respondents said that the association rules and regulations enhanced the CID's property values.
+A survey conducted for CAI by polling group Zogby International in 2020 showed strong satisfaction among CID owners.
+Some 90% of survey respondents reported CID living as a positive experience, as opposed to only 10% who said it was a negative experience.
+About 94% of respondents said that the association rules and regulations enhanced the CID's property values.

-It is those rules and regulations, known as covenants, conditions, and restrictions (CC&Rs), that make CIDS popular, but CC&Rs are also the basis for many resident complaints.
+The community rules and regulations are known as covenants, conditions, and restrictions (CC&Rs).
+However, CC&Rs are also the basis for many resident complaints.
 The CC&Rs generally cover the exterior appearance of each residence, and their goal is to create a uniform environment.
 The difficulty arises when the homeowners association and individual residents have a different idea of what "uniform" actually means.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help